kxie95/kxie95.github.io/_posts/2018-05-09-MYOB-Google-Comparisons.md

 **Google**: Online form screening and two technical interviews over Google Docs and phone.
 **MYOB**: Video screening, in-person group activities with other candidates, and non-technical interview(s).

-While I feel that Google does well in finding people who are technically strong, there isn't enough focus in finding candidates who are a great match value-wise and with good interpersonal skills.
+Google's process does well in finding people who are technically strong, but there isn't enough focus in finding candidates who are a great match value-wise and with good interpersonal skills.
 The only indicators of these were in the online application form, but not much was done to understand what I was like as a person and the values which matter most to me.
 I guess their bet was on being able to mould people into the culture at Google.
+While I did find the fun, friendly culture at Google infectious, I don't know how well that would work on everyone.

-MYOB on the other hand focuses more on finding people who fit in value-wise, with not much focus on technical skill (apart from questions about past experiences on projects).
-Our thinking is that technical skill is easier train up whereas someone's values and passion are hard to change.
+MYOB on the other hand, focuses more on finding people who fit in value-wise, with not much focus on technical skill (apart from questions about past experiences on projects).
+We take this approach because we believe technical skill can be grown, but someone's values and passion are difficult to.

 ## Onboarding & Setup
 **Google**: Induction presentations about company, activities to get to know interns, introduced to mentors and planned lunch with the team.
-All crucial tools and software are needed are ready from the get-go.
+Most crucial tools and software are needed are ready from the get-go.
 **MYOB**: Induction week to get to know the company, activities to get to know other graduates, team introductions is up to the team.
 Individual setup needed to get some tools and software ready for development.

 As I write about the key points in my onboarding experiences, they seem kind of similar but in reality I found the Google onboarding experience to be more engaging, fun and streamlined.
 I liked how the whole experience felt very true to Google's culture, an innovative and fun place to work.
 They went over the company's vision and set up a lot of creative activities to help interns get to know each other.
 Small touches such balloons and candies on our desks, and a treasure hunt to get to know the office helped tie the experience altogether.

 A big thing that made my life easier while getting setup was Google's dedicated tech team.
 They were readily available and responsive at any time during the work day.
 Any small bits of hardware like USB cables, HDMI cables etc. were available in wracks around the office.

-I was flown to MYOB's headquarters for my induction week.
-During this week, we listened to a lot of presentations from executive members and a few engineers.
-Most of getting to know people was through lunches.
+For my MYOB induction, I was flown to MYOB's headquarters for a week.
+During this, we listened to a lot of presentations from executive members and engineers.
+Most of getting to know people was through lunches, with a couple of activities here and there.
 When I arrived back in the Auckland office, I started work just like every other employee.
-Overall, I enjoyed the induction.
+Overall, I still enjoyed the induction, but I felt like there were more hoops to jump through in order to get myself fully setup to start work.

 ## Office Environment
 **Google**: Open office, kitchens with snacks and drinks, nap rooms, recreational rooms.